christian-carnate/christian-carnate.github.io/_posts/2023-12-30-CompTIA-Trifecta.md

 ## The CompTIA Security+

-The CompTIA Security+ is arguably the most famous IT certification in the world, and depending on your source, it is the most sought for IT certification in the world.
+The CompTIA Security+ is arguably the most famous IT certification in the world, and depending on your source, it is the most sought after IT certification in the world.
 The Security+ has only one exam to take.
 Achieve a score of **750+**, and you are Security+ certified.
 If you did your research, you'll find out that there are currently two versions available: the SY0-601 and the SY0-701.

 So which version do I recommend to take?
 My answer is either one.
 When you pass a CompTIA exam, you receive a certification with no version attached to it.
 Thus, a person who passed the SY0-401 many years ago has the same certification status as a person who passed the SY0-701, assuming the SY0-401 certification holder has been continually renewing his certification.
 Thus, I recommend downloading the exam objectives for both versions and comparing them to decide which version you want to take.
 Keep in mind that the SY0-701 is 30% smaller and has a 50% change in exam objectives when compared to the SY0-601, but that does *not* mean that the SY0-701 is easier.